-The bold is the optimal value of k.

 The DSOGI PLL synchronization algorithm with filter can be analyzed more extensively on a three-phase system as shown in Figure 4.
 Clarke transformation [38] is applied to transform voltage signal from the grid to be voltage components (α,β).
 Dual SOGI-QSG is used to obtain the quadrature signal.
 The positive sequence component generated by Positive Sequence Calculator (PSC) based on ISC as described in (12) q=e-j(π/2) is a 90o lagging phase-shift operator applied on the time domain to obtain an in-quadrature version of an input waveform [35].

+Table 1